emnify/product-docs/docs/portal/organization/settings.md

 ---
-description: The starting point for managing your organization and workspaces in the emnify Portal
+description: The starting point for managing your Workspaces in the emnify Portal
 last_update:
-  date: 01-17-2024
+  date: 02-28-2024
 pagination_next: portal/organization/data
 slug: /portal/org
 ---